 Entry to the park is free.

-For time and dates of releasing of water from the dam visit here.
+For the time and dates of releasing of water from the dam visit here.

 Dogs: Throughout the park, around 300 sheep wander freely.
 Therefore, dogs are not permitted within McLaren Falls Park.